 Which home air filter should I choose for my family’s health?

-There are a variety of home air filters from which you can choose.
-Allergy prevention is a high priority for many families to be healthy.
+There are a variety of home air filters you can choose from.
+Allergy prevention is a big objective for many families to be healthy.

 HEPA (High Efficiency Particulate Air) Home Air Filters

 HEPA filters are seen as the leading filtration product by D.A.
 Bennett Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
-HEPA filters can destroy up to 98% of pollutants in your home’s air.
-These are the types of filters usually used in hospitals to kill germs and keep everyone healthy, but D.A.
+HEPA filters can destroy up to 98% of pollutants in your indoor air.
+These are the types of filters usually installed in hospitals to kill germs and keep everyone healthy, but D.A.
 Bennett Service Experts installs them for home air filters.
-If there are any serious respirational health issues for anyone in the home, the experts suggest the investment of a whole-home HEPA air filtration system.
+If there are any critical respirational health issues for anyone in the home, the experts advise the investment of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters

-These guys remove 85% of pollutants in your home’s air.
-Not only will high-efficiency home air filters aid in relieving allergy symptoms, they also help your HVAC systems function more efficiently, ultimately decreasing energy costs which could save you money on utility bills year after year.
+These bad boys remove 85% of pollutants in your home’s air.
+Not only will high-efficiency home air filters aid in relieving allergy symptoms, they also help your heating and air conditioning systems function more efficiently, ultimately decreasing energy costs which could save you money on energy bills year after year.

 Standard Pleated Media Home Air Filters